booox/Learn-Notes/Misc/Docker Notes.md

 * To ensure Docker starts when you boot your system, do the following:
     * `sudo chkconfig docker on`
-    * Maybe you need run this command: `$ sudo systemctl list-unit-files`
+    * CentOS 7 you need run this command: `$ sudo systemctl list-unit-files`

 ## Uninstall with yum